 Under COBRA, you pay your entire insurance premium.
 This amount is often higher than when you were employed, since your employer is no longer sharing the cost.
 An administrative fee may also apply.
 In general, expect to pay more for COBRA coverage due to fees and an unshared premium – however, keep in mind that premiums cannot exceed the total cost of your coverage.

 In some cases, it may be less costly to enroll in a new, individual insurance policy than pay the premium and fees to keep your prior coverage under COBRA.
 It’s a good idea to weigh your options and research individual plans and Medicaid before deciding one way or the other.
-If you are looking for an individual dental insurance policy, visit our dental insurance plans page to learn more about the available options.
+If you are looking for an individual dental insurance policy, visit our individual dental insurance plans page to learn more about the available options.

 COBRA insurance could be a good short-term solution for individuals and their dependents when undergoing a change in employment status such as a job loss.
 Check with your employer and insurance provider to better understand your options, responsibilities, and next steps required to elect COBRA insurance.
 You may also visit benefits.gov to check your eligibility for COBRA.